Tveten/capacc/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# mvcapaCor
+# capacc

-An `R` package for detecting (collective and point) anomalies or changepoints in cross-correlated data.
-It also contains code to reproduce the simulation study in “Scalable changepoint and anaomly detection in cross-correlated data with an application to condition monitoring”.
+An `R` package for detecting (collective and point) anomalies (CAPA-CC) or changepoints (CPT-CC) in cross-correlated data.
+It also contains code to reproduce the simulation study in Tveten, Eckley, Fearnhead (2020) “Scalable changepoint and anaomly detection in cross-correlated data with an application to condition monitoring”.

 ## Overview